 - Scoop out the flesh and discard the peel.

 - Place a thick-bottomed pot over medium-high heat.
-Add 2 tablespoons of olive oil, and sauté the onion, stirring frequently for about 5 minutes or until the onions begin to soften.
+Add 2 tablespoons of olive oil, and sauté the onion, stirring frequently for about 5 minutes or until the onions soften.

 - Add the grated ginger root and sauté for another minute or so.